 Tips for the perfect grilled scallops

-- I find it easier to thread the scallops onto skewers to grill them; that way you’ll be sure not to lose any of that precious seafood through the grill grates!
+- I find it easier to thread small to medium size scallops onto skewers to grill them; that way you’ll be sure not to lose any of that precious seafood through the grill grates!
 If you have extra large scallops and are looking for a more elegant presentation, feel free to grill them without skewers.

 - This recipe works on both an outdoor grill and inside on a grill pan.
 The scallops can also be broiled in the oven.